-This plan is organized into twelve elements or subject areas, as well as a general section addressing items of overall community importance and this introduction.
-The Land Use Map of the General Plan is the focus of this planning effort.
+-addressing items of overall community importance and this introduction.

+(Move this paragraph to the Land Use Section Pg8) The Land Use Map of the General Plan is the focus of this planning effort.
 It shows the development character that the City leaders wish the City to assume.
 No attempt has been made to establish a date by which the plan area is to be built-out.
 Rather, the sequencing of development must occur logically to eliminate the additional costs of public facilities to the community which accompany leap-frog or disorderly and aggressive development.
 Controls must be instituted to insure new development projects adhere to accepted standards, are contiguous with similar zones, and pay the costs on public facilities.